DannyBen/nasdaq/README.md

 By default, all requests are cached for 60 minutes in the `./cache` directory.

-You can access the `WebCache` object through `quandle.cache`, so you can disable it, change its directory, or change its lifetime.
+You can access the `WebCache` object through `quandl.cache`, so you can disable it, change its directory, or change its lifetime.

 ```ruby